 Now, what you want to do, is to organize your keywords into campaigns and ad groups that are tightly themed based on that same decision funnel.
 Then, you have more flexibility to focus/bid higher on people that are closer to buy.

 Well, there you have it.
-Just a few short pointers to get the basics of how you can get more results by understanding just a couple common problems in developing Ad Campaigns.
-Stay tuned, because we have tons more advice, tips and tricks to come!
+Just a few short pointers to get the basics of how you can get more results by understanding just a couple of common problems in developing Ad Campaigns.
+Stay tuned, because we have tons more advice, tips, and tricks to come!